-17.5.4.2.6.
+16.5.4.2.6.
 Stakeholder Involvement

-17.5.4.2.6.1.
-Objective: To ensure that concern and interest of all stakeholders are considered after mine closure and implementation of FMRDP Stakeholders:
+Objective: To ensure that the concerns and interests of all stakeholders are considered after mine closure and the implementation of FMRDP Stakeholders:

-- The host communities from the barangays of Teresa, Masara, and Mainit all of Maco, Davao De Oro Province. - Government Agencies namely, DENR / MGB as the lead agency, EMB, local authorities, and other agencies involved in planning, welfare, education, and employment as may be necessary. - Non-government organizations within the locality that may have concerns regarding the mine closure. - Major stockholders responsible for putting-up the operation.
+- the host communities from the barangays of Teresa, Masara, and Mainit all of Maco, ComVal Province - Government Agencies namely, DENR / MGB as the lead agency, EMB, local authorities, and other agencies involved in planning, welfare, education, and employment as may be necessary - Non-government organizations within the locality that may have concerns regarding the mine closure - Major stockholders responsible for putting-up the operation

-17.5.4.2.7.
+16.5.4.2.7.
 Risk Assessment

-17.5.4.2.7.1.
+16.5.4.2.7.1.
 Identify Sources of Risk Base on Safety, Environmental, Social and Cost

-17.5.4.2.7.2.
+16.5.4.2.7.2.
 Summary of Mine Rehabilitation Scenarios, Uncertainties and Assumptions

-- MPSA-225-2005-XI and MPSA 234- 2007-XI will be completely exhausted by its mineral reserves by the year 2026.
+- MPSA-225-2005-XI and MPSA-234-2007-XI will be completely exhausted of their mineral reserves by the year 2031.
 Progressive rehabilitation will continue until the exhaustion of its reserves.
 Mine closure will have less impact on the community in terms of socioeconomics activities since livelihood projects, other small industries, and employment opportunities will continue and remain.
-Payment of existing taxes under the law will continue. - An uncertainty would be an early closure of the mining operations due to the lowering of ore reserves and its grade.
-The price of gold will also play a vital parameter for the closure of the mine.
+Payment of existing taxes under the law will continue. - An uncertainty would be early closure of mining operations due to the unexpected decrease of the reserves and the corresponding grades.
+The price of gold will also play a vital parameter in the closure of the mine.

-17.5.4.2.8.
+16.5.4.2.8.
 Final Mine Rehabilitation and/or Decommissioning Plan or Mine Closure Plan

-17.5.4.2.8.1.
+16.5.4.2.8.1.
 Final Land Use of the Area

-- Areas vacated by workshops and plant facilities will be converted to forest farm lot. - Other areas were devoted to tree planting, orchard, and cropland.

-- The forest nursery and agroforestry farm will serve as a demo farm for educational purposes. - Housing area is another option given the population growth and other facilities. - Other areas were set aside for school buildings and government centers. - The tailings dam will be devolved into a sanctuary for wild ducks and other bird species.
+- Areas vacated by workshops and plant facilities will be converted to forests or farm lots. - Other areas will be devoted to tree planting, orchard, and cropland. - The forest nursery and agroforestry farm will serve as a demo farm for educational purposes. - Conversion to residential areas is another option given the population growth of the community. - Other areas were set aside for school buildings and government centers. - The tailings dam will be devolved into a sanctuary for wild ducks and other bird species.

-17.5.4.2.8.2.
-Mine Closure Criteria and Performance Standards for all Identified Mine Components (see Annex I-2)
+16.5.4.2.8.2.
+Mine Closure Criteria and Performance Standards for all Identified Mine Components

-17.5.4.2.9.
+See Annex \I-2'.

+16.5.4.2.9.
 Details of Decommissioning Plan

-17.5.4.2.9.1.
-List of Areas and Equipment that requires decommissioning
+16.5.4.2.9.1.
+List of Areas and Equipment that Require Decommissioning

-- Portals, Ventilation raised, and underground tunnels covered by MPSA-225-2005-XI and MPSA No. 234 - 2007

-XI due to mineral exhaustion by 2026.

-- Tailings Dam

-- Mineral Waste Dump

-- Crushers, Motors and Buildings, conveyor lines and facilities; Motor pool shop, facilities; explosives magazines; and office buildings.
+- Portals, Ventilation raised, and underground tunnels covered by MPSA-225-2005-XI and MPSA-234-2007-XI due to mineral exhaustion by 2031 - Tailings Dam - Mineral Waste Dump - Crushers, motors, buildings, conveyor lines and facilities - Motor pool shop, facilities, explosives magazines, and office buildings - Various heavy equipment

-- Various Heavy Equipment.

-17.5.4.2.9.2.
-Description of Decommissioning Strategy, Timing, and Techniques are chosen for each mine component including mitigating measures to minimize potential adverse environmental impacts
+16.5.4.2.9.2.
+Description of Decommissioning Strategy, Timing, and Techniques Chosen for each Mine Component Including Mitigating Measures to Minimize Potential Adverse Environmental Impacts

-17.5.4.2.9.2.1.
-Decommissioning and Rehabilitation of portal and underground Tunnels
+16.5.4.2.9.2.1.
+Decommissioning and Rehabilitation of Portal and Underground Tunnels